Delivery of Indian Goods

 Your letter of the 17th has been received.

-It is of the highest importance that provisions should be thrown into Fort Franklin without the loss of a moment, for one hundred men for five on rites.
+It is of the highest importance that provisions should be thrown into Fort Franklin without the loss of a moment, for one hundred men for five on miles.

-I shall expect you to forward the indian goods as soon after their arrival as possible.
+I shall expect you to forward the Indian roots as soon after their arrival as possible.

 I shall order some indian roots to Pittsburg to be disposed of by the commissary officers for public service.

-I have ordered the paymatter to transmit you by this boat, two thousand five hundred dollars — The remainder shall be paid upon the finishing the works.
+I have ordered the paymaster to transmit you by this draft, two thousand five hundred dollars — The remainder shall be paid upon the finishing the works.

 Type